 The purpose of this benchmark is to solve real-world problems involving right rectangular prisms using a visual model or a formula.
 The real-world problems can require students to find an unknown side length or find the volume of a composite figure (MTR.7.1), if the figure can be decomposed into smaller right rectangular prisms.
 Students are expected to write an equation with a variable for the unknown to represent the problem.
-Similar expectations for area were developed in the Grade 3 Accelerated course (MA.4.GR.2.1) and this work will be extended to include fractional and decimal side lengths in grade 6 (MA.6.GR.2.3).
+Similar expectations for area were developed in grade 4 (MA.4.GR.2.1) and this work will be extended to include fraction and decimal side lengths in grade 6 (MA.6.GR.2.3).

-- Instruction of this benchmark can be combined with MA.5.GR.3.2 as students develop and apply understanding of calculating volume of right rectangular prisms using visual models and formulas (MTR.2.1). - While finding volume, teachers should have students communicate and justify their decisions while solving problems (MTR.4.1). - During instruction, teachers should allow students the flexibility to use different equations for the same problem. - For example, to find the height (h) of a rectangular prism with base dimensions that are 3 units and 10 units and a volume of 120 units, students can use the any of the follow equations: $120 = 3 \times 10 \times h$ or 120 = 30h or $120 \div 30 = h$ .
+- Instruction of this benchmark can be combined with MA.5.GR.3.2 as students develop and apply understanding of calculating volume of right rectangular prisms using visual models and formulas (MTR.2.1). - While finding volume, teachers should have students communicate and justify their decisions while solving problems (MTR.4.1). - Instruction includes problems with the unknown side length being a fraction (MA.5.FR.1.1). - For example, if a box has a base of 5 $in \times 3$ in, and a volume of 20 in^3 , what is the length of its missing side? - During instruction teachers should allow students the flexibility to use different equations for the same problem. - For example, to find the height of a rectangular prism with volume 120 and base dimensions 3 and 10, students can use the any of the follow equations: 120 =

+$3 \times 10 \times h \text{ or } 120 = 30h \text{ or } 120 \div 30 = h.$